DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/DevelopingServices/index.rst

 Let us walk through this code to see which elements should be provided.

 The first lines shows the documentation string describing the service purpose and behavior.
-It is followed by the ''__RCSID__'' global module variable which is assigned the value of the ''$Id: $'' Git keyword.
-The ''__RCSID__'' is only used for keeping the last committer and the timestamp of the last commit.

 After that come the import statements.
 Several import statements will be clear from the subsequent code.

 Then comes the definition of the *HelloHandler* class.
 The Service name is *Hello*.